leogaboardi/useful-links/README.md

   end
 ```

--Lastly: add the useful code in the js.erb file
+-Lastly: add the useful code in the js.erb file.
+Note the js.erb file stays in the view mode:

+$('favorite('favorite.dadsadasd').hide();